What Are Walls of Water?

 Best used in early spring for seedlings and small transplants, when lingering frost threatens tender plants.

 They can also be used later in the year, as autumn turns to winter and frosts threaten to cut harvests short.
-Note though that the relatively small size of these season extenders means they'll only protect tiny crops like lettuce, carrots, of radishes from frost as winter approaches.
+Note though that the relatively small size of these season extenders means they'll only protect tiny crops like lettuce, carrots, or radishes from frost as winter approaches.
 They just aren't big enough to protect full-sized tomato plants, squash, peppers, or anything like that.

 How To Use Walls of Water